jldantas/libmft/README.md

 - Added removed entries to the FILE_NAME attribute
 - Added abstract class for content
 - Moved timestamps to its own class
-- Removed UID implementation in favor of standard library on
+- Removed UID implementation in favor of standard library one
+- Added EA and SECURITY_DESCRIPTOR attributes

 ### Version 0.7